Rastalamm/topic-list/README.md

 ##Closures
 Closures are used to 'close off' certain variables/functions to the global scope.
 Limiting access of the variables to the local scope.
+They are used in module patterns to 'hide' or restrict access to the private variables.

 ##Linked Lists Data Structures